 Looking back, the enforced lingering made me slow down and appreciate an area which is truly unique in Australia, and which few visitors to Tasmania get to see.
 Finding a cosy refuge at the Great Lake Hotel made it possible.

 Some clarification: The snow I experienced was unusually heavy and persistent.
-Normally the snow around Great Lake (if there is any) is much lighter, with lengthy snow-free periods between falls - even in winter.
-In other words, don't expect too much.
+Normally the snow around Great Lake is much lighter, with lengthy snow-free periods between falls - even in winter.